IorioD/MTD-manager-console/README.md

 ![Alt text](img/Home.png "Home page")

-in which information about the cluster and the single node are automatically retrieved.
+in which information about the cluster and the single node is automatically retrieved.

 - In the `Nodes List` page